servicebinding/spec/README.md

 If the `$SERVICE_BINDING_ROOT` environment variable has already been configured on the resource represented by `application`, the Provisioned Service binding `Secret` **MUST** be mounted relative to that location.
 If the `$SERVICE_BINDING_ROOT` environment variable has not been configured on the resource represented by `application`, the `$SERVICE_BINDING_ROOT` environment variable **MUST** be set and the Provisioned Service binding `Secret` **MUST** be mounted relative to that location.
 A **RECOMMENDED** value to use is `/bindings`.

 The `$SERVICE_BINDING_ROOT` environment variable **MUST NOT** be reset if it is already configured on the resource represented by `application`.

+If a `.spec.type` is set, the `type` entry in the application projection **MUST** be set to its value overriding any existing value.
+If a `.spec.provider` is set, the `provider` entry in the application projection **MUST** be set to its value overriding any existing value.

 ### Ready Condition Status